A small, specialist SIL for adults with co-occurring mental health & intellectual disability.

 Steve Hallam — Director & Registered Nurse

 Steve is a registered nurse with more than 30 years across acute inpatient, community forensic, mobile intensive treatment and ED assessment — in both the UK and Australia.
-He has spent his career with the participants the system finds hardest to place: dual diagnosis, persistent psychosocial disability, forensic backgrounds.
+He has spent his career with the participants the system finds hardest to support well: dual diagnosis, persistent psychosocial disability, forensic backgrounds.

-He started Belong because he watched too many of these placements fall over — not because participants couldn't be supported, but because no one had built a service around what they actually need.
-Belong is that service: a Brisbane-based, NDIS-registered SIL provider, directed personally by Steve.
+He started Belong because he watched too many of these placements fall over — not because participants couldn't make progress, but because no one had built a service around what they actually need to get there.
+Belong is that service: a small, Brisbane-based, NDIS-registered SIL, directed personally by Steve and delivered by a team specialised in exactly this cohort.

 Tell us about your participant.